navis-org/navis/docs/source/example_gallery.rst

 Example gallery
 ===============
-These examples are small code snippets meant to illustrate certain pymaid functions.
+These examples are small code snippets meant to illustrate certain navis functions.
 As per usual: have a look at the :ref:`API reference <api>` to find out details about a given function.